turtleneck444/speak-kindred/5_SENSES_REVOLUTION.md

 ## 🎊 **CONCLUSION: A NEW PARADIGM**

-SpeakKindred isn't just an AAC app.
+Rehman AI isn't just an AAC app.

 **It's a revolution in:**
 - How we think about communication